r00tPredator/terraform-yandex-vpc/README.md

 - Nat Instance if needed
 - Route tables if needed

 > Attention!
-This module forked from https://github.com/shestera/terraform-yandex-vpc because origin is not supported or slowly supported.
+This module forked from https://github.com/shestera/terraform-yandex-vpc and https://github.com/hamnsk/terraform-yandex-vpc

 ## Requirements